fluencelabs/docs/docs/marine-book/marine-runtime/api/marine-js-api.md

 # Marine-JS API

-Web runtime does not support not all features of the Rust Marine side, it supports now only pure services and does not pass call parameters to the service, but supports multi-module services. `MarineService` is the central pillar of the web runtime, it has simplified interface of `AppService`.
-In the future on the milestone 4 of the web runtime JS `MarineService` will have a one-to-one correspondence with Rust one.
+Web runtime supports all features of the Rust Marine except a part of WASI features and Mounted Binaries. `MarineService` is the central pillar of the web runtime, it corresponds to `FluenceAppService` from the Rust side but has a simplified interface.
+In the future, with milestone 4 `MarineService` will have a one-to-one correspondence with the Rust side.

 ## Loading Wasm